Multi-Disciplinary Writer, Artist,

 Contributor/Recordings, Performances and Exhibits

 “Enduring Ideals: Rockwell, Roosevelt and the Four Freedoms,” National Juried Traveling Show sponsored by the Norman Rockwell Museum, Stockbridge, MA.
-Locations and dates:
+Locations and dates, some adjusted:

 “Stories/Narratives/Quotes,” Takoma Park Center Gallery, Takoma, MD.
 November – December 2018.